projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

 - Graphical User Interface (GUI)
 - Command Line Interface (CLI)

 The **Graphical User Interface (GUI)** is a system that displays interactive visual components for a computer’s software.
-(4) With a graphical user interface, the functions are carried out by <ins>clicking or moving buttons, icons and menus by means of a pointing device.</ins>
+(4) With a graphical user interface, the functions are carried out by <ins>clicking or moving buttons, icons and menus by means of a pointing device like a mouse.</ins>

 Most GUIs have the following basic components:
 - a start menu with program groups
 - a taskbar showing running programs
 - a desktop
-- various icons and shortcuts.
+- various icons and shortcuts

 <div class=mdImage align=center>
     <img src="./images/windows_gui.png" width="400" height="auto" />